-While turnover intention is a much stronger predictor of turnover than other variables (for example, job satisfaction, commitment), studies indicated the strength of the relationship differs across the research (Vandenberg & Barnes Nelson, 1999).
-Steel et al. (1990) advise variance estimates span from 28% to 75%.
-One reason for the inconsistency in the relationship between turnover intention and turnover is that the employee may not be able to leave due to a lack of alternative employment opportunities (Mobley, 1982).
-Vandenberg and Barnes

-Nelson (1999) recommend basing the variability on perceived lack of employment opportunities is too simplistic because: (a) people do not state that they will leave unless there are opportunities available; (b) it does not account for the psychological differences between employees, especially in relation to locus of control; and (c) research places serious doubt that employment opportunities have any importance in turnover process with correlations between employment opportunities and turnover accounting for barely 3% of variance within any investigation (Steel & Griffeth, 1989).
+While turnover intention is a much stronger predictor of turnover compared to other variables (for example, job satisfaction, commitment), studies indicate that the strength of the relationship differs across the research (Vandenberg & Barnes Nelson, 1999).
+Steel et al. (1990) advise that variance estimates span from 28% to 75%.
+One reason for the inconsistency in the relationship between turnover intention and turnover is that employees may not be able to leave due to a lack of alternative employment opportunities (Mobley, 1982).
+Vandenberg and Barnes Nelson recommend that basing the variability on perceived lack of employment opportunities is too simplistic because: (a) people do not state that they will leave unless there are opportunities available; (b) it does not account for the psychological differences between employees, especially in relation to locus of control; and (c) research places serious doubt on whether employment opportunities have any importance in the turnover process, with correlations between employment opportunities and turnover accounting for barely 3% of variance within any investigation (Steel & Griffeth, 1989).

-Individuals possess varied objectives for indicating an intention to leave.
-Vanderberg and Barnes Nelson (1999) identify employee motives may be connected to something in particular (for example, problems with their line manager), while others may be more universal (for example, a pessimistic sentiment towards the organisation as a whole).
-Those who have a particular grievance may indicate a high intent to leave.
-However, the person does not truly desire to depart, but does want the problem resolved.
-If the issue was resolved this individual's level of turnover intention would decrease.
+Individuals possess various objectives for indicating an intention to leave.
+Vanderberg and Barnes Nelson (1999) identify that employee motives may be connected to something in particular (for example, problems with their line manager), while others may be more universal (for example, a pessimistic sentiment towards the organisation as a whole).
+Those who have a particular grievance may indicate a high intent to leave; yet, while they are aiming to get the problem solved, they may not truly desire to depart.
+Thus, if the issue is resolved, the level of turnover intention for such individuals will decrease.

 Individuals with a global issue, conversely, actually intend to leave because of conflict with the organisation's goals and values.
-Little can be done to halt this departure because the goals and values are derived from the organisation's culture and culture is difficult to change (Schein, 1987).
+Little can be done to halt this departure because the goals and values are derived from the organisation's culture, and culture is difficult to change (Schein, 1987).
 Rarely is an organisation likely to change culture to oblige a minority of disgruntled members.
 These individuals are experiencing a lack of fit with the organisation's values.

-Mowday, Porter, and Steers (1982) censured researchers who advise that turnover intention directly leads to turnover.
-The example of the employee experiencing difficulties with a supervisor may have this issue resolved and be prepared to remain.
-Mowday et al. warn against assuming high intention leads to definite turnover and that once stated this high intention cannot be lowered.
-If the cause of dissention can be addressed through reasonable change then the turnover intention will decrease and the drive to leave will be neutralised.
-It was acknowledged there would be occasions where an organisation will be unable to change in the manner required by the employee.
-To increase the knowledge of turnover intentions, Mowday et al. (1982) suggest future surveys seek the reasons the individual has a high intention to leave the organisation.
-Hom and Kinicki (2001) advise that mechanisms to convert the intention to resign into actual departure from the organisation are ambiguous and require further research.
-Further, Mowday et al. challenge future studies to consider if the reason an individual remains is the same as the reason that they leave.
+Mowday, Porter, and Steers (1982) censure researchers who advise that turnover intention directly leads to turnover.
+As above, the example can be given of an employee who is experiencing a grievance, such as difficulties with a supervisor, but be prepared to remain with the organisation once the issue is resolved.
+Mowday et al. (1982) warn against assuming that high intention leads to definite turnover, and that, once stated, this high intention cannot be lowered.
+If the cause of dissention can be addressed through reasonable change, then the turnover intention will decrease and the drive to leave will be neutralised.
+It is also acknowledged that there will be occasions where an organisation is unable to change in the manner required by the employee.

+In order to increase the knowledge of turnover intentions, Mowday et al. (1982) suggest that surveys seek to identify the reasons for individuals' high intention to leave an organisation.
+Hom and Kinicki (2001) advise that mechanisms to convert intention to resign into actual departure from the organisation are ambiguous, and require further research.
+Further, Mowday et al. challenge future studies to consider whether the reasons why individuals remain are the same as those for which they leave.